metamorph-inc/omniORB/omniORB/README.win32.txt

      to find all the components it needs.
 By far the easiest way to get the right settings is to use the "Command Prompt" shortcuts created in the Start menu by the Visual Studio Installer.
-For example, to use the 64 bit compiler from Visual Studio 2015, run
+For example, to use the 64 bit compiler from Visual Studio 2017, run

-     Start -> All Programs -> Visual Studio 2015 ->
+     Start -> All Programs -> Visual Studio 2017 ->
-        Visual Studio Tools -> Windows Desktop Command Prompts -> VS2015 x64 Native Tools Command Prompt
+        VS2015 x64 Native Tools Command Prompt

-     In the terminal window that opens, you now need to add the Cygwin binaries to the end of the path:
+     In the terminal window that opens, you now need to add the Cygwin binaries and Python directory to the END of the path:

-       set path=%path%;c:\cygwin64\bin
+       set path=%path%;c:\cygwin64\bin;c:\Python36

+     (Putting them at the end is essential -- cygwin includes a link.exe which clashes with Visual Studio's link.exe.)

      Now, to compile, go into the directory <top>\src and type 'make